JuCollet/periscope/README.md

 - Search for albums or photos with keywords tags.
 - Simply share a file by email from the interface.
 - Invite a friend to collaborate with optionnals update/delete restrictions.
-- Code snippets to embed photos in blogs or other webstites.
+- Code snippets to embed photos in blogs or other websites.
 - Fully responsive interface.

 ## Security